ManuManjunath/DS_Learning/Statistics/03_Sampling.md

 > Participants are selected based on the purpose of study.
 Could lead to biased outcomes (Members are not likely to be representive of the overall population)

+#### Sampling Bias
+When the sample is not representative of the population as a whole.

+## Sampling Distributions

+Statistic: Characteristic of a Sample.
+Parameter: Characteristic of a Population.

+Point Estimate: Uses a single Statistic value to estimate a population parameter.

+Sampling Variability: How much an estimate varies between samples.

+Standard Error: The standard deviation of a sample statistic.
+Larger Standard Error = Sample values are more spread out.
+Smaller Standard Error = Sample values are closer together.

+$Standard error of mean = S / \sqrt{n}$
+S = Sample Standard Deviation
+n = Sample Size

+## Central Limit Theorem